Drilling Down Into the Volatility in Affimed N.V. (AFMD)

 In order to gain a clear insight on the performance of Affimed N.V.
 (AFMD) as it may occur in the future, there are more than several well-rounded types of analysis and research techniques, while equity is most certainly one of the more important indicators into the company’s growth and performance.
 In this case, you want to make sure that the return on the present equity of -30.80% is enough for you to make a profit out of your investment.
 You may also count in the quick ratio of the company, currently set at 2.70 so you would make sure that the company is able to cover the debts it may have, which can be easily seen in annual reports of the company.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while AFMD is currently recording an average of 869.61K in volumes.
-The volatility of the stock on monthly basis is set at 12.13%, while the weekly volatility levels are marked at 10.69%with 4.46% of gain in the last seven days.
-Additionally, long-term investors are predicting the target price of $6.43, indicating growth from the present price of $1.64, which can represent yet another valuable research and analysis points that can help you decide whether to invest in AFMD or pass.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while AFMD is currently recording an average of 888.77K in volumes.
+The volatility of the stock on monthly basis is set at 12.88%, while the weekly volatility levels are marked at 12.71%with 12.66% of gain in the last seven days.
+Additionally, long-term investors are predicting the target price of $6.39, indicating growth from the present price of $1.78, which can represent yet another valuable research and analysis points that can help you decide whether to invest in AFMD or pass.